 If you’d like to take a guided tour of Paris, the two companies we usually use are Take Walks and Context Travel.
 These both offer small group walking tours in Paris, which are a great way to learn about some of the sights and history of the city.
 Of course, if you decide to take a walking tour you will have to adjust the itinerary accordingly to suit.

-If you were interested in a tour, Take Walks has this Paris in a Day tour which includes a Skip the Line Louvre Tour, the Eiffel Tower, Montmartre & a Seine River Cruise – an excellent introduction to the city!
+If you were interested in a tour, Take Walks has this Paris in a Day tour which includes the Louvre, the Eiffel Tower, Montmartre & a Seine River Cruise – an excellent introduction to the city!
+They also run one of our favourite food walking tours in Paris, the Ultimate Paris Food tour.

 There are of course other options for various tours in Paris, including all the tours on this page, which offers a variety of things to do from different providers.